 1. Significance

 The Public Engagement Core is designed to advance participatory action research and accelerate knowledge transfer in patients with traumatic brain injury (TBI) both civilian and non-civilian (veterans).
 These populations require extended monitoring, because the disease is biphasic and the second phase (epilepsy) often occurs months or years after the initial injury.
-The Pubic Engagement Core will, for the first time, bring together epilepsy and TBI patients and caregivers (“consumers”) and consumer groups to address common interests and concerns, not only of patients with epilepsy, but, especially, for patients at risk of developing epilepsy.
+The Pubic Engagement Core will, for the first time, bring together epilepsy and TBI patients and caregivers (“consumers”) and consumer groups to address common interests and concerns, not only of patients with epilepsy, but especially for patients at risk of developing epilepsy.
 The scientific premise of EpiBioS4Rx is: Epileptogenesis after traumatic brain injury (TBI) can be prevented with specific treatments; the identification of relevant biomarkers and performance of rigorous preclinical trials will permit the future design and performance of economically feasible full-scale clinical trials of antiepileptogenic therapies.
 The purpose of EpiBioS4Rx is to create a rigorous multicenter preclinical and clinical platform to identify candidate antiepileptogenic treatments for post-traumatic epilepsy and to develop strategies and infrastructures (including the identification of biomarkers) that will enable future clinical antiepileptogenesis trials.
 The role of the Core is to utilize and, if necessary, develop programs to educate patients and their families about the importance of research on epileptogenic mechanisms, to learn from patients and their families about their most pressing needs and concerns about research, and to encourage their participation in clinical antiepileptogenesis studies.
 Several organizations representing diverse interested populations have agreed to participate.
 The partners in the Core will work together toward stated goals, contributing to ongoing adjudication of the project’s progress by providing feedback and critical assessment to accomplish the specific aims and assess the implementation of identified knowledge transfer strategies.
 Future implementations will require cooperation with state-based agencies and health organizations, not only in the USA but worldwide, to translate the EpiBioS4Rx findings into effective policies to ultimately prevent epileptogenesis.

 Our proposal is also build on an integrated knowledge transfer strategy.
 Successful knowledge translation requires an interactive, dynamic approach that involves key stakeholders (e.g. and consumer groups), throughout the study.13 Therefore, our research approach engages key stakeholders as partners in the research process, from question inception through to dissemination.
 We have incorporated the International Association for Public Participation (IAP2) core values6 as they help to define the expectations and aspirations of the stakeholder participation process.
 This should ensure that the results are relevant to end-users and improve uptake of the findings, their sustained use, and ongoing renewal.
 This proposal is also guided by the knowledge-to-action cycle4 (see Figure 1) in that existing knowledge will be incorporated (e.g. qualitative interviews/focus groups with patients) which will lead to the development of knowledge tools/products for consumers (and consumer groups).
 Subsequently, these tools will be assessed (e.g. access barriers and facilitators to their use), improved, implemented, and outcomes subsequently evaluated.
 Given that our findings will be of interest to the broader research community, we will also use traditional knowledge transfer strategies to disseminate the findings, including peer-reviewed publications and presentations and through public media outlets.

 2. Innovation